Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: Yields and comparison with previous work

-Overall, the yields obtained in this work for elements above carbon tend to be smaller than or equal to what was obtained by F23, as seen in the upper three panels of Figure~\ref{fig:Element_comparison_F23}.
-Let us first analyze the third panel, i.e. the comparison between our yields and the ones from F23 on which we imposed our explodability.
-Therefore, only the different mass cut and explosion dynamics affect the yields.
-We notice that, as already pointed out in the previous sections, the different explosion dynamics mostly affects the Fe-peak elements, which are less abundant for our explosions.
-This is a consequence of the fixed explosion energy chosen by F23 for all their explosions, whereas in our simulations, we have a more realistic and physically consistent range of explosion energies.
-The value of $1 \rm B$ chosen by F23 is overall too large, especially for the lower mass stars, which will contribute more to the yields due to their larger IMF weight.
-Therefore, our models predict roughly $\sim 70 \%$ less Fe-peak elements in the ISM.
-Notably, there is no significant difference between single and binary stars.
-Now we can analyze the top panel of Figure~\ref{fig:Element_comparison_F23}, i.e. the comparison between our yields and the ones from F23 where every star explodes.
-The discrepancy, as expected, is larger compared to the one shown in the third panel, because of the different explodability.
-In particular, the discrepancy in Fe-peak elements is now even larger, and there is also a discrepancy in lighter elements.
-Moreover, the discrepancy in lighter elements is different for single and binary stars, and the reason is the explodability of high-mass stars.
-Generally speaking, the effect of explodability is to increase or decrease the weight of masses in a certain range on the overall ISM contribution.
-In general, fewer low-mass stars from $\sim 12 M_\odot$ to $\sim 20 M_\odot$ explode, less Fe-peak will be injected in the ISM.
-Similarly, fewer high-mass stars $\gtrsim 20 M_\odot$ explode, less oxygen and nearby light elements will be injected into the ISM.
-From the explodability obtained with \textsc{GR1D+}, shown in Figure~\ref{fig:explodability_F23}, one can see that the vast majority of the high-mass single stars explode, whereas there is an island of failed explosions for binary-stripped stars with masses between $37 M_\odot$ and $41 M_\odot$.
-This causes much less Oxygen and light elements to be injected into the ISM, explaining the lower yields for these elements in binary stars compared to F23.
+Now, let us analyze the top panel of Fig.~\ref{fig:Element_comparison_F23} (i.e., our yields vs. F23's, where every star explodes).
+As expected, the discrepancy is larger than that shown in the third panel due to different explodability.
+In particular, the discrepancy in Fe-peak elements is even larger, and there is also a discrepancy in lighter elements.
+Moreover, the discrepancy in lighter elements differs for single and binary stars due to the explodability of high-mass stars.
+One can think of the effect of explodability as altering mass weights in a certain range on the overall ISM contribution.
+In general, fewer low-mass stars from $\sim 12 M_\odot$ to $\sim 20 M_\odot$ explode, injecting less Fe-peak material into the ISM.
+Similarly, fewer high-mass stars $\gtrsim 20 M_\odot$ explode, injecting less oxygen and nearby light elements into the ISM.
+From the \textsc{GR1D+} explodability shown in Fig.~\ref{fig:explodability_F23}, most high-mass single stars explode, whereas binary-stripped stars with masses between $37 M_\odot$ and $41 M_\odot$ form an island of failed explosions.
+This injects much less oxygen and light elements into the ISM, explaining the lower binary-star yields for these elements compared to F23.